Reading time : 6 min

 In order to succeed, you have to stand out from the crowd.
 This is probably the most popular advice given to entrepreneurs.
 One sure way to recognize a unique product is its trademark.

 A good trade-mark not only allows the business that registers it to distinguish itself, but also protects it from those who wish to use it fraudulently.

 In this article, we will explain what a trademark is and the different steps in order to register it.

 To understand what a trade-mark is, it is important to dissociate the trade-mark from several potentially confusing concepts.

 Although the two are interrelated, an entrepreneur will be mindful to dissociate the notion of “trademark” from the “business name”.

 According to CIPO (the Canadian Intellectual Property Office), a trade-mark is a set of letters, words, sounds or symbols that differentiates a company’s product or service from others in the marketplace.
 For example, the Canadian tea distributor David’s tea has the trademark David’s tea and the way it is spelled (“DAVIDsTEA”).
 A trade-mark is therefore used to cover either a product, a service or both.

 The name of the company is meant to designate a business.
 In our example, David’s Tea also happens to be the name of the company, but the two do not necessarily match.
 For example: a company doing business under the name of B.B.B.
 Inc. and selling “It wakes you up! coffee” will seek to register the wording “It wakes you up!” as a trademark rather than the name of its company.

 TRADEMARK VS COPYRIGHT

 Copyright is used to protect original literary, musical, dramatic and artistic works and differs from trademarks.
 For example: the book (story) of Harry Potter is protected by copyright.
-The use of the trademark “Harry Potter” on clothing is protected by a trademark.
+The use of the brand “Harry Potter” on clothing is protected by a trademark.